-(c) Has been sent to the Licensing Authority by electronic means, in accordance with the EU Services Directive.
-Applications can be made on line either through using GOV.UK or the Council's own web site www.tendringdc.gov.uk and accessing the licensing home pages.
+(c) Has been sent to the Licensing Authority by electronic means.
+Applications can be made on line either through using GOV.UK or the Council's own web site www.tendringdc.gov.uk and accessing the licensing application pages.

 Representations